 Day 8 - 10Hunting with a falconer and its golden eagle

 You'll attend the second day of the Eagles Festival.
 The trials come one after another before the presentation of the prizes.

 At the end of the day, we follow a falconer to his home, in the village of Sagsai, where we spend the night.

-We go with our host during three days for a shooting party.
+We go with our host during two days for a hunt with eagle.
 On horseback, we follow the falconer in the neighbouring mountains.
 Once upright, the falconer removes the mask from its eagle and the eagle scans the horizon with its sharp eyes… If it can see a prey (rabbit, fox, wolf), it lets out a small cry to tell its master it saw something ; so the latter releases the animal that goes swooping on its prey.

 For this ancestral hunting technique, patience is queen, because the animal does not catch game each time, but seeing this proud animal united with man in this hundreds of years-old practice is indisputably the key moment of any travel in Central Asia.

 We arrive in Olgii and embark on our plane to fly back to Ulan-Bator.

 Arrival in town and transfer to your hotel where you can rest a few moments.